People at a park with city infrastructure and tree line in the background.

 Digital Tools at Any Scale

-We worked collaboratively to ensure that the website is accessible at any screen size, and by extension, to any individuals in need of Imagine Cities’ online resources.
+We worked collaboratively to ensure that the website is responsive across all screen sizes, and by extension, to any individuals in need of Imagine Cities’ online resources.

 Search Engine